Patient Engagement Solutions: Software for Patient Education, Decision Making, and Communication

 Ability to create and upload custom content.
 Patient education materials are usually written by dedicated companies, and software providers partner with them to use this information and present it in an interactive manner.
 But it’s likely that your clinic would want to upload your own images, presentations, or videos.
 The platform should have a toolset for content management.
 Elsevier, for example, serves as a central hub for all your proprietary content, making it accessible both via EHR and its education platform.

 Content at different levels of comprehension.
 It’s reported that the average Medicare beneficiary reads at a fifth-grade level.
 So, for optimal comprehension, patient education materials should be written at a sixth-grade or lower reading level.
 For multilingual populations, it makes sense to provide education in a few languages.
 For example, AdvancedMD has materials both in English and Spanish.
-The material below by Elsevier was written at a fourth-grade reading level.

 Dashboard and reporting.
 Data gives a meaning to every action.
 Here, it gives hospital staff an outlook at each patient’s progress, needs, and satisfaction.
 The SonifiHealth platform has tons of analytics regarding how patients interact with educational materials: what content they’ve viewed and what types they preferred.
 There, you can also track engagement scores like PAM allowing you to pay more attention to patients who have the highest risk of complications post-discharge.

 Automatic analytics also engage staff, giving them more information without additional workload